Sales

 Many factors influence the close rate, from the average sales cycle to the quality of sales leads.
 But going by the industry wisdom, closing 1/3rd of the qualified leads in your sales pipeline or an average close rate of 30% is considered solid.

-Q2.
-What is a good win rate in sales?
+2. What is a good sales win rate?

 A good sales close rate will differ from one industry to another and depend on factors like business size, market maturity, average deal size, and more.
 However, a win rate of 20% or above is generally considered good.

 A sales win rate of 60% is remarkable.
 B2B sales ratios, for example, tend to dwindle between 10% to 30%.
-So, a higher percentage would mean your average sales cycles are shorter, and your sales strategies are working, which is always good.
+So, a high win rate suggests that your average sales cycles are shorter, and your sales strategies are working, which is always good.

 A sales win rate is the percentage of closed-won deals against the number of deals lost.
 In contrast, a sales close rate, also known as the win ratio, is the percentage of closed-won deals against the total number of sales opportunities closed (won or lost).